librato/taxonomy/Part2/hosted/subscription/monoliths/platform_specific/rackspace.md

 do so before they change their minds.

-The Rackspace API is good, and integrations from meta-server management companies like Server Density, as well as the usual suspects in the notification space (Pagerduty, VictorOps etc..) rely on it heavily.
+The Rackspace API is good, and integrations from meta-server management companies like Server Density and CopperEgg, as well as the usual suspects in the notification space (Pagerduty, VictorOps etc..) rely on it heavily.

 ### Scaling Model
 Rackspace Monitoring scales linerally with their cloud, so effectively from the